-In one of those ironies of God’s history, the patron saint of philosophers is a teenage virgin martyr from the fourth century, Catherine of Alexandria (+305), who dedicated herself to study ‘from a young age’, and who, as her disputed biography (written centuries after her death) relates, bested the best pagan philosophers of her time, in a contest arrange by the emperor Maxentius.
-Said emperor, when he perceived she could not be beaten by reason, attempted to win her over in his own clumsy way by the art, if you will, of love, with an impromptu proposal of marriage, which Catherine of course refused, being already wedded to Christ.
-In his anger, Maxentius had her tied to a torture wheel to ‘break’ her, but the wheel broke instead; hence, Catherine was summarily beheaded.
+In one of those ironies of God’s history – choosing what seems weak to confound the apparently strong – the patron saint of philosophers is a teenage virgin martyr from the fourth century.
+Catherine of Alexandria (+305) dedicated herself to study ‘from a young age’, as her disputed biography (written centuries after her death) relates.
+In a contest arranged by the emperor Maxentius, young Catherine bested the best pagan philosophers of her time.
+When Maxentius perceived she could not be beaten by logic and argument, he attempted to win her over in his own clumsy way by the art, if you will, of love, with an impromptu proposal of marriage, which Catherine of course refused, being already wedded to Christ, besides her awareness of the futility, incompatibility and ineluctable unhappiness of such a union.
+In his anger – hell hath no fury like an emperor scorned – Maxentius had her tied to a torture wheel to ‘break’ her, but the wheel broke instead (hence, the mediaeval ‘Catherine Wheel’).
+In the end, Catherine was summarily beheaded.

-But Catherine’s historical veracity is attested by the consistent devotion of the faithful, who have always been attached to her intercession as one of the most popular of early saints, and it was Catherine who appeared to Joan of Arc to prompt her on her own mission in freeing France from English domination in the 15th century.
+But Catherine’s historical veracity is attested by the consistent devotion of the faithful, who have always been attached to her intercession as one of the most popular of early saints.
+It was Saint Catherine who appeared to Joan of Arc, prompting her on her own military mission in freeing France from English domination in the 15th century.